taoteg/atom-osx-uninstaller/README.md

 What is it?

+- Script for archiving atom.io configs. (pending)
 - Script for completely uninstalling atom.io from OS X.
-- Script for archiving atom.io configs.
-- Script for restoring atom.iuo configs after fresh installation.
+- Script for restoring atom.io configs after fresh installation. (pending)

 ## How to fully uninstall Atom from OS X

-1) Backup and configs you want to save (if doing a fresh reinstall for example)
+1) Backup and configs you want to save (pending)
 ```
 $ cd ~/.atom
 $ mkdir ../atom_configs_backup